How to Deal with Demotivated Employees in Your Team

 According to Gallup‘s research, only 13% of employees would be motivated by their job worldwide.
 And with 63% of employees being “not engaged”, how can such low levels or no employee motivation be explained?
-Low salaries, gruelling work days, poor work environment or lack of appreciation, are as many culprits for the disengagement of employees around the globe.
+Low salaries, gruelling work days, poor work environment or consequences of not motivating employees, are as many culprits for the disengagement of employees around the globe.

 Under the current economic climate and existing budget constraints, today’s organisations are conscious that they cannot rely solely on remuneration packages to improve motivation and engagement.
 They seek better ways to comprehend the levers of motivation to solve this priority issue.

-Employee motivation is a major component of organisational success.
+Employee motivation is contagious , and it is a major component of organisational success.
 In order to comprehend this multifaceted concept, we offer you to understand its ins and outs with this article.

 What Is Work Demotivation?